Inedo/inedo-docs/ProGet/feeds/rpm.md

  - Connectors are not supported
  - GPG signing is currently not supported, but is on our internal roadmap.
-   - If you would like us to prioritize this feature for an upcoming release, please [open a ticket](https://my.inedo.com/tickets/new) or [contact Inedo](https://inedo.com/support).
+   - If you would like us to prioritize this feature for an upcoming release (currently: one user has requested to prioritize this), please [open a ticket](https://my.inedo.com/tickets/new) or [post on the forums](https://forums.inedo.com/).